StefanKubsch/lwmf/README.md

 With lwmf, you can easily:

-  - create a resizeable window
+  - create a resizeable window or fullscreen mode
   - create an OpenGL context
   - load OpenGL extensions (no need for glew or glad!)
   - use vsync, or not